(chronological, by film title)

-The focus of such films is on a spectacular calamity that threatened existence, with a small group of people in imminent danger, and how they must cope or devise a method of escape.
-Tension is developed by concentrating on the miraculous means of rescue and whether all the characters (usually in an all-star cast) have the inner strength to survive the ordeal.
+The focus of such extreme climate-related and other disaster films has always been on a spectacular calamity that threatened existence, with a small group of people in imminent danger, and how they must cope or devise a method of escape.
+Tension has been developed by concentrating on the miraculous means of rescue and whether all the characters (usually in an all-star cast) have the inner strength to survive the ordeal.

-Most disaster films have large-scale special effects (especially in the recent past's mega-budget spectaculars), huge casts of stars faced with the crisis, a persevering hero or heroine (i.e., Charlton Heston, Steve McQueen, Tommy Lee Jones, Dwayne Johnson, etc.) called upon to lead the struggle against the threat, and many plot-lines affecting multiple characters.
-In many cases, the 'evil' or 'selfish' individuals are the first to succumb to the conflagration.
+Most disaster films have large-scale special effects (especially in the recent past's mega-budget spectaculars), huge casts of stars facing a crisis, a persevering hero or heroine (i.e., Charlton Heston, Steve McQueen, Tommy Lee Jones, Dwayne Johnson, etc.) called upon to lead the struggle against the threat, and many plot-lines affecting multiple characters.
+In many cases, the 'evil' or 'selfish' individuals were the first to succumb to the conflagration.